palcu/dotfiles/README.md

   ./launch
   ```

-### Problems
+## Setup for new Mac machine

-I did not manage to change the shell for OSX.
-Do this once.
+* I did not manage to change the shell for OSX, so do this once:

 ```bash
 chsh -s /bin/zsh
 ```

+* open Sublime Text and let it install all the package dependencies.
+Then reopen it and select the Solarized color scheme.
+* open iTerm2 and select the Dropbox folder settings

 ## Setup for new Ubuntu machine